 The HDF5 Library implements the objects of the HDF5 abstract data model.
 Some of these objects include groups, datasets, and attributes.
-An S-100 product specification maps the S-100 data structures to a hierarchy of HDF5 objects.
-Each S-100m product specification will create a mapping best suited to its purposes.
+An S-100 Product Specification maps the S-100 data structures to a hierarchy of HDF5 objects.
+Each S-100-based Product Specification will create a mapping best suited to its purposes.